LLNL/USER-EPH/README.md

 * `C_e`, `rho_e`, and `kappa_e` are constants at the moment (not temperature dependent).
 * If `T_infile` is not `NULL` then `C_e`, `rho_e`, `kappa_e`, `T_e`, `NX`, `NY`, `NZ` are ignored and are read from the filename supplied.
 If `NULL` is provided as the filename then the FDM grid is initialised with the parameters provided in the command.
+* The implementation of the model is applicable to alloys, but this has not been tested thoroughly yet.

 # Tutorial